toholdaquill/toholdaquill.github.io/95-theses-of-computer-security.md

 30. The more people willing and able to hack, the more the state will fear the people.

-31. Cybersecurity talent is rare and does not scale..
+31. Cybersecurity talent is rare and does not scale.

 32. Software scales.